CSS Board

 Mette Kragh-Furbo

-… is a Research Associate in the Department of Sociology at the University of York and Department of Sociology, and a former member of the CSS Board.
-Her work explores how people make sense of their bodies drawing on a variety of different knowledges, and how they live with chronic illness, focusing on the social, practical and emotional burdens that accompany life with a chronic illness.
+… is Lecturer in Sociology of Public Health at the University of Liverpool, and a former member of the CSS Board.
+Her work explores explores how people make sense of their bodies drawing on a variety of different knowledges, and how they live with chronic illness, focusing on the social, practical and emotional burdens that accompany life with a chronic illness.
 Further details about Mette.

 John Law